A Parent Survival Guide On How To Survive Xmas – By Michelle Arscott

 - Snapshot Santa – Proof that Santa really exists!
 Using photoshop technology you can superimpose Santa on a real photo of your home, catch him delivering the presents.

 In the scurry of planning playdates and holiday camps, don’t forget to plan quality time with your children.
 For children, love is spelt T-I-M-E. Years from now, your children won’t remember the presents they received, but rather the experiences and feelings they associate with the holidays.
 Spend quality time together.
 There are many ways to make it fun and memorable!

-There are also some lovely family events over Christmas in Nairobi and surrounding areas, from Christmas under the stars at Brakenhurst on Christmas Eve to the outdoor showing of the Grinch 2 movie at Two Rivers.
-To find out more about Christmas events, check out Kids Clubs and Activities in Nairobi on Facebook.
+- There are also some lovely family events over Christmas in Nairobi and surrounding areas, check out Kids Clubs and Activities in Nairobi on Facebook.

 Remember the Essence of Christmas

 Although it is easy to get swept away with the materialism of the season, don’t forget the true meaning of Christmas: give to others, be kind, and don’t waste!
 Here are a few ideas that can keep your family focused on generosity, kindness, and simplicity this season.

 - Keep gift-giving simple.
 You could minimize your children’s’ gifts: one book, one needed item, one wanted item, one item of clothing, and maybe one gift from Santa!

 - Every day in the Christmas season, commit to a family act of kindness.
 This could take many different forms: write or draw a thank-you note, compliment people you meet (such as a waiter or gas attendant) either verbally or by leaving a handwritten card or make simple homemade gifts for your cleaner, security guard, or gardener.